1712n/dn-institute/content/market-health/docs/volume-volatility-correlation.md

 ## Mathematical Background

 The mathematical computation for volume-volatility correlation can be conducted using Pearson's correlation coefficient formula.
 The result is a value between -1 and 1.
-A value near 1 indicates a strong positive correlation, whereas a value near -1 indicates a potential market manipulation.

 {{< katex display >}}
 \rho(X,Y) = \frac{cov(X,Y)}{\sigma_X \sigma_Y}